 We currently do not have the ability to independently conduct any clinical trials.
 The FDA and regulatory authorities in other jurisdictions require us to comply with regulations and standards, commonly referred to as good clinical practice ("GCP") requirements for conducting, monitoring, recording and reporting the results of clinical trials, in order to ensure that the data and results are scientifically credible and accurate and that the trial subjects are adequately informed of the potential risks of participating in clinical trials.
 We rely on medical institutions, clinical investigators, contract laboratories and other third parties, such as contract research organizations ("CROs"), to conduct GCP-compliant clinical trials of our product candidates properly and on time.
 While we have agreements governing their activities, we control only certain aspects of their activities and have limited influence over their actual performance.
 The third parties with whom we contract for execution of our GCP-compliant clinical trials play a significant role in the conduct of these studies and trials and the subsequent collection and analysis of data.
 These third parties are not our employees and, except for restrictions imposed by our contracts with such third parties, we have limited ability to control the amount and timing of resources that they devote to our programs.
-Although we rely on these third parties to conduct our GCP-compliant clinical trials, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
+Although we rely on these third parties to conduct our GCP-compliant clinical trials, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with our investigational plan and protocol and applicable laws and regulations, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 For any violations of laws and regulations in the conduct of our preclinical studies and clinical trials, we could be subject to warning letters or enforcement actions that may include civil penalties up to and including criminal prosecution.